IED blast partially damages coke kiln in Meghalaya

 During the day, the HNLC issued a statement claiming responsibility for the blast.

-District Superintendent of Police B Laloo said the incident is being investigated.
+The banned outfit's general secretary Sainkupar Nongtraw, in an email statement, said HNLC triggered the blast

+because such coke kilns were benami and were flourishing with the help of local politicians and businessmen.

-In January, the banned outfit had planted an IED in another coke kiln in East Jaintia Hills district, which was
+In January, the outfit had planted an IED in another coke kiln in East Jaintia Hills district, which was defused.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)